GoogleCloudPlatform/gcp-service-broker/README.md

 ### required env vars - if deploying as an app, add these to missing-properties.yml

 * ROOT_SERVICE_ACCOUNT_JSON (the string version of the credentials file created for the Owner level Service Account)
-* SB_USERNAME (a username to sign all service broker requests with - the same one used in cf create-service-broker)
+* SECURITY_USER_NAME (a username to sign all service broker requests with - the same one used in cf create-service-broker)
-* SB_PASSWORD (a password to sign all service broker requests with - the same one used in cf create-service-broker)
+* SECURITY_USER_PASSWORD (a password to sign all service broker requests with - the same one used in cf create-service-broker)
 * DB_HOST (the host for the database to back the service broker)
 * DB_USERNAME (the database username for the service broker to use)
 * DB_PASSWORD (the database password for the service broker to use)
+* CLOUDSQL_CUSTOM_PLANS (A map of plan names to string maps with fields guid, name, description, tier, pricing_plan, max_disk_size, display_name, and service (Cloud SQL's service id)) - set to `{}` to skip adding plans for Cloud SQL and disable the service

 ### optional env vars - if deploying as an app, optionally add these to missing-properties.yml